St Marys Gardens, Upper Street

 Funding for the project has been obtained from section 106 developer contributions from the nearby Almeida post office site.

 Last summer we asked local residents and park users for their thoughts about the site and ideas for improving it.
-You can download documents summarising the feedback from this at the bottom of the page.

 If you would like further information about the project please email email@example.com or telephone 0207 5274926.